PixelManiacs/DonUniverso/README.md

 ## Contribute

 If you want to change something fork this repo, commit your changes and submit a pull request.
 We'll review it and merge it.
-Our current maintainer (responsible for accepting pull requests) is [Chris](https://twitter.com/hinzundcode).
-If somebody else want's to do this job, simply contact him :)

 Please use Unity 5.6.1f1.